f4exb/sdrdaemon/README.md

  - supported hardware
  - A computer or embedded device such as the Raspberry Pi 2 or 3 to which you connect the hardware.

+&#9758; On Raspberry Pi 3 it is recommended to run in a native aarch64 system for better performance.
+This is particularly true on the Tx side with `sdrdaemontx`.
+For the moment only OpenSUSE does that: [link](https://en.opensuse.org/HCL:Raspberry_Pi3).

 For the latest version, see https://github.com/f4exb/SDRdaemon

 Branches: